UH-StudentServices/kurssisivu-backend/README.md

 Initialisation can be done by running `node init_organisations.js ./organisation_codes.json`

-where _./organisation_codes.json_ is the location of codes in JSON form.
+where _./organisation_codes.json_ is the location of codes in JSON format.

 ## Tests